divishram/Youtube-downloader/README.md

 # YouTube Downloader

 An example of a YT Downloader site built with Node.js, Express, React.js Socket.io.
-This site focuses on a mobile-first design.
+This site focuses on a mobile-first design approach.

 ## Demo